Tkprudent/coding-challenges/PracticeInterviews/DataSciencePractice.md

 2. F1 Score: If we are trying to get the best precision and recall at the same time, we use F1-Score, this is the harmonic mean of precision and recall values for a classification problem.

 <img src = "https://i.stack.imgur.com/U0hjG.png">

+We may be wondering why Harmonic mean and not Arithmetic mean,this is because HM punishes extreme values more.

+Fbeta measures the effectiveness of a model with respect to a user who attaches β times as much importance to recall as precision.

+3. Gain and Lift charts